|

 The instances and insistences of emptiness, silence, nothingness, absence, mutism, loss, deafness ...

-Some recent projects, dear to me:
+Some projects that are dear to me:

 ENTREPRISE DE SÉDUCTION